ildefons/motokolearn/README.md

 - Small to medium size data problems of heterogenous "tabular" data is often better solved with ensemble of boosted trees​

-- From personal experience, 1) many Kaggle challenges (including those I won) are better solved with ensembles of trees.
-2) Last year alone, I consulted with three medium sized startups and all projects involved data bases below 100 megabytes and none of them required the use of deep learning.
+- From personal experience, 1) many Kaggle challenges (including those I won) are better solved with ensembles of trees; and 2) last year alone, I consulted with three medium sized startups and all projects involved data bases below 100 megabytes and none of them required the use of large neural network nor GPUs.

 ## Package installation using github